Kapanadze04/Nft-Preview-Card/README.md

 ## Summary

-- In this "nft-card" project, a whole "card" class is introduced, where inside there is an image, a title, a paragraph, as well as a sub-class, the location of which is aligned with the help of "flexbox".
+- In this "gift-card" project, a whole "card" class is introduced, where inside there is an image, a title, a paragraph, as well as a sub-class, the location of which is aligned with the help of "flexbox".
 And finally, I used the "hover" effect.

 ### Live Server